 Life brings changes, and it’s completely normal to need some support along the way.
 Online therapy provides a confidential space for your parent to talk through what’s on their mind with a professional who understands the challenges that come with aging.
 From navigating new health diagnoses to coping with the loss of a loved one, a therapist can offer practical tools and a compassionate ear.
 At Blue Moon Senior Counseling, our therapists specialize in helping older adults through these experiences with individual teletherapy sessions.
 Let’s look at some of the specific areas where online therapy can make a real difference.

-Depression and Mood Disorders
+Support for Depression and Mood Changes

 Feeling down or losing interest in activities you once enjoyed isn’t a mandatory part of getting older.
 These can be signs of depression, a treatable condition.
 Online therapy removes common barriers to getting help, like transportation issues or mobility challenges.
 It offers a safe, private setting for your parent to explore their feelings with a licensed professional.
 A therapist can help them understand the root of their emotions and develop effective coping skills to manage symptoms.
 Our services for older adults and depression are designed to provide support right from the comfort of home, and they are a Medicare Part B covered service.

-Anxiety and Stress
+Managing Anxiety and Stress

 Worrying about health, finances, or family is common, but when it becomes constant, it can take a toll.
 Anxiety and stress can manifest in many ways, from sleepless nights to physical tension.
 A therapist can teach your parent practical techniques to manage anxious thoughts and calm their nervous system.
 Through individual teletherapy, they can learn stress management strategies tailored to their specific concerns.
 Having a dedicated time to talk through these worries with someone who can offer guidance and perspective helps reduce the burden of carrying them alone.

-Grief and Bereavement
+Coping with Grief and Loss

 Later life often involves experiencing significant loss, whether it’s the death of a spouse, a close friend, or even a beloved pet.
 Grief is a deeply personal process, and there is no right or wrong way to go through it.
 Online therapy provides a steady source of support during this difficult time.
 Bereavement counseling helps individuals process their loss, honor their memories, and find a way to move forward.
 A therapist can offer a compassionate space for your parent to share their story and navigate the complex emotions that come with losing someone important.